 The water jets.
 The bubbles.
-The stark contrast between the cold air and water at more than 100 degrees.
+The stark contrast between the cold air in winter and water at more than 100 degrees.

 The soothing warmth and power of the jets combine to relax tight muscles.
 Have you been under stress?
 A little anxious?
 Feel how tight your neck and shoulders are?
 Submerge yourself, and let the tension wash away.

-With that relaxation may come pain relief as the pull and push on muscles, ligaments, and tendons eases.
+With that relaxation may come pain relief as the pull and push on muscles, ligaments, and tendons ease.
 The water temperature and jets may also ease the aches that come with arthritis.